Blueberry galaxy: Purple pea galaxies

 Purple Pea galaxies (PPs) are counterparts of Green Pea galaxies and Blueberry galaxies, often being termed 'Purple Grapes'.
 The PPs sample shown in the image to the right has 15 dwarf starburst galaxies and was taken from a list on the Galaxy Zoo website.
-As in other samples, these PPs are at a distance of redshit 0.05 ≤ z < 0.112 which places them about halfway in distance between GPs and BBs.
+As in other samples, these PPs are at a distance of redshift 0.05 ≤ z < 0.112 which places them about halfway in distance between GPs and BBs.
 The 24 galaxies named 'Purple marbles' in Hidalgo-Gámez et al. 2017a are at an average distance of redshift z = 0.09 and so fall within the range of PPs.

 Little blue dots

 The study "Little Blue Dots in the Hubble Space Telescope Frontier Fields: Precursors to Globular Clusters?"
 (Elmegreen et al. 2017) examines images from the HST Frontier Fields Parallels, finding galaxies they name as Little Blue Dots (LBDs).
 When compared to BBs, LBDs are less massive and have a higher specific star formation rate, suggesting that their entire stellar mass has formed in only 1% of the local age of the universe.
 They are considered to be low-mass analogs of BBs.
 The authors find 55 LBDs between redshifts z=~0.73 and ~4.09 that appear as different colour objects because of their distance.
 They suggest that "objects like this are the long-sought progenitors of low-metallicity globular clusters, which formed in dwarf galaxies and were assimilated into the halos of today's spirals and ellipticals."